yongxinhui/ForAllX/ProblemSets/Carnap/ProblemSets/09_Problem_Set.md

 ## Universal claims

-For each of the following sentences, give an interpretation that shows the sentences are jointly satisfiable.
+For each of the following sentences, give an interpretation that shows the set consisting of the sentences given in each problem is consistent.

 ```{.CounterModeler .Simple system="LogicBookPD" points=5}
 PS9.5 (Ax)(Ax -> Bx), (Ex) Ax, (Ex) ~Bx